Roque Sáenz Peña Hospital

 The hospital's labor ward serves an average of 1,800 annual births.
 This area has a programme for the promotion of breastfeeding, for which it received the award of Mother and Child-Friendly Hospital (Hospital Amigo de la Madre y el Niño) from UNICEF Argentina.

 History

-The creation of a sanitary and first aid facility in the south of Rosario was first decided in 1921.
-This healthcare center was opened on 20 August 1923 in its current location.
-It received the name of former president Roque Sáenz Peña in 1933.
-A labor ward located in a different building was transferred to the hospital in 1961.
+The establishment of a sanitary and first aid facility in the south of Rosario was first decided in 1921.
+The healthcare center officially opened on 20 August 1923 at its current location.
+In 1933, It was named after former president Roque Sáenz Peña.
+A maternity ward, previously located in a separated building, was transferred to the hospital in 1961.